Here’s what we know about infections in D.C. schools

 KIPP DC does pooled testing.
 That means it processes an entire cohort’s coronavirus tests at once to determine if anyone in that cohort is positive.
 One positive result means the entire cohort quarantines.

 During the week of March 22, KIPP DC had 1,207 students in its buildings and conducted 156 pool tests, which represents 156 classrooms.
-Of those, five pool tests came back positive, resulting in five classes going back to remote during a quarantine period.
+Of those, five pool tests came back positive, resulting in five classes going back to remote learning during a quarantine period.
 Last week, the school conducted 151 pool tests and zero came back positive.

 Adam Rupe, spokesman for KIPP DC, said the network has a rigorous symptom-screening process.
-Before a student enters the building, the family needs to fill out an electronic form that asks if they have experienced any covid symptoms or if they have come in close contact with anyone who has tested positive or has a pending test.
+Before a student enters the building, the family needs to fill out an electronic form that asks if they have experienced any coronavirus symptoms or if they have come in close contact with anyone who has tested positive or has a pending test.
 Each day, he said, based on the family’s information, at least one student has to stay home until they receive a negative test or quarantine for two weeks.

 “When we’re looking at the numbers, we are really happy that we are below the city average and we are also paying close attention to the Ward 7 and 8 rates,” Rupe said.